 - Holy Communion: all other Sundays, also at 10am

-- Sundays @ 8: Second Sunday of each month at 8pm - informal praise and worship
+- Sundays @ 7: Second Sunday of each month (except August & December)at 7pm – informal praise and worship

 Baptisms may be held during morning services by arrangement with the Vicar if the person lives in the Parish around St. Swithun’s or attends worship there regularly.